diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 ### Field Names | Extra Metadata

-These extra fields are harvested using plugins, alternate indexers, or when configuring certain Diskover features.
+These extra metadata fields are harvested using index and post-index plugins.

 | Tool | What it means | Field names |
 | --- | --- | --- |